-The camp visit begins with the broad smile of Aris Wilner nicknamed "Amos", who is vice president of the management committee of MODSOL (Movement of Organizations for the Development of Santo Léogane).
+The camp visit begins with the broad smile of Aris Wilner, nicknamed "Amos", who is vice president of the management committee of MODSOL (Movement of Organizations for the Development of Santo Léogane).
 He leads us into the alleys of the camp where 458 households (1,776 people) live.
 The camp is divided into four "blocks".

 Expecting that life changes…

-Annie and Roselyne spend their days doing housework, cooking, washing dishes, going to church and waiting.
+Annie and Roselyne spend their days doing housework, cooking, washing dishes, going to church, and waiting.
 They are waiting for gifts from "friends".
 Waiting for the Pastor to pay the registration fees for the children's school."
-The pastor pays for three out of the six of the children who live under this roof.
+The pastor pays for three out of the six children who live under this roof.
 They are lucky to go to school," says Roselyne.

-A block away, plastic sheets, torn tents, pieces of wood and metal make way to "solid" structures.
-Here we are at the block of MODSOL 3.
-Our guide, Aris knocks on a door above which is a sign saying "La bénédiction de l’éternel, Ciné’’ (Blessing of the eternal, Cinema)
+A block away, plastic sheets, torn tents, pieces of wood and metal make way for "solid" structures.
+Here we are in the third block of the camp.
+Our guide, Aris, knocks on a door with a sign saying "La bénédiction de l’éternel, Ciné’’ (Blessing of the Eternal Cinema).

 Sustainable solutions are lacking

-Lovedaica welcomes us at the neighborhood borderline.
+Lovedaica welcomes us at the neighbourhood borderline.
 At 11 years old, she is in fourth grade and experiences a slight academic delay.
 She enjoys riding her bike during the summer vacation.
 She bikes a few meters by our side to chat with us but quickly speeds away and disappears.
-The MODSOL 2 and 1 neighborhoods are made up of small wooden cottages, temporary shelters called ''T-Shelter'' which were built to accommodate the displaced for 3 years.
+The MODSOL two and one neighbourhoods are made up of small wooden cottages and temporary shelters called ''T-Shelter'', which were built to accommodate displaced people for three years.
 However, due to the lack of sustainable solutions, people still live in these temporary structures.
-51.9% of the remaining open camps have a majority of 'T-Shelter'.
-Once again we meet Lovedaica in the block of MODOSL 1, where she stops for a moment at the ice cream vendor.
-The older gentleman, is selling a lot of ice creams on that warm July day.
-Business is good today!
+Over 50 per cent of the remaining open camps consist of “T-Shelters”.
+Once again, we meet Lovedaica in the first block, where she stops for a moment at the ice cream vendor.
+The vendor is an older gentleman who is selling a lot of ice creams on this warm July day.
+“Business is good today!”, he says.